watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    mkdir .ssh
    ```

 2. From the cloud shell command line, enter the following command to generate an SSH key pair.
-You can replace "admin" with your preferred name or handle.
+You can replace `admin` with your preferred name or handle.

    ```bash
    ssh-keygen -t RSA -b 2048 -C admin@fabmedical